microsoft/react-native-code-push/README.md

 codePush.notifyApplicationReady(): Promise<void>;
 ```

 Notifies the CodePush runtime that a freshly installed update should be considered successful, and therefore, an automatic client-side rollback isn't necessary.
 It is mandatory to call this function somewhere in the code of the updated bundle.
 Otherwise, when the app next restarts, the CodePush runtime will assume that the installed update has failed and roll back to the previous version.
-This behavior exists to help ensure that your end-users aren't blocked by a broken update.
+This behavior exists to help ensure that your end users aren't blocked by a broken update.

 If you are using the `sync` function, and doing your update check on app start, then you don't need to manually call `notifyApplicationReady` since `sync` will call it for you.
 This behavior exists due to the assumption that the point at which `sync` is called in your app represents a good approximation of a successful startup.